borisf/insta-search/README.md

 ## Flow

-* File - Drag and drop your file into the results view (Insta Search mappps the file)
+* File - Drag and drop your file into the results view (Insta Search mapps the file)
 * Folder - Open folder via menu, or run Insta Search inside the relevant folder